Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

     }
 }
 ```
-The goal behind the new scene event notifications approach was to provide a single event notification that provides users with all NetworkSceneManager related events and any pertinent relative data.
-Additionally, it provides a final notification to all clients when all clients have finished loading or unloading a scene.
+Scene event notifications provide users with all NetworkSceneManager related scene events (and associated data) through a single event handler.
+The one exception would be scene loading or unloading progress which users can handle with a coroutine (upon recieving a S2C_Load or S2C_Unload event) and checking the AsyncOperation.progress value over time.
+The user can then stop the progrss checking coroutine upon receiving any of the following event notifications for the scene and event type in question: C2S_LoadComplete, C2S_UnloadComplete, S2C_LoadComplete, and S2C_UnloadComplete.